sankalpjonn/elchapo/README.md

 ## Deployment

-create an AWS account if you dont have one already and retrieve - public key and private key and then configure aws account on your terminal
+Create an AWS account if you dont have one already and retrieve - public key and private key and then configure aws account on your terminal
 ```sh
 aws configure
 ```